Keywords: Inspiration, why programming, Moores law, Python

-Programming is a prerequisite for all technical products.
-Programming is almost everywhere and is absolutely necessary to develop new products.
+Programming is a prerequisite for all technical products and is present almost everywhere and is absolutely necessary to develop new products.
 Programming is about how to give instructions to, for example, a computer, machine / robot or a microcomputer to perform a certain type of work.

 First of all, you can ask the question, why should I be learn to code in Python?